-Well, there actually is a French learning program designed to give you the best of both worlds.
+Well, there’s actually a French learning program designed to give you the best of both worlds.
 I mentioned it earlier in this post, but FluentU is a great option if you’re looking to add more authentic French to your learning program.

 Every FluentU video comes with interactive French subtitles.
 Click any word for an instant definition, grammar info and examples.
 After you’re done watching a video, multimedia flashcards and fun quizzes will ensure that you remember what you’ve learned.